arblane/ad-manager-firebot-setup/README.md

     + Change the Event '[Ads] Run Starting Screen Ads'
         + Delay timer, currently set at 60 seconds (or 1 minute)
         + Ad Break for desired duration, currently set to 180 seconds (or 3 minutes) to prevent pre-rolls
+        + Toggle Ads Starting Soon Countdown to use the preset effect list OnScreenTimer

     + Change the Time-Based 'Ad_tmr'
         + Timer interval for when you would like to have the ad run, currently set at 3540 seconds (or 59 minutes)
         + Ad Break for desired duration, currently set at 180 seconds (or 3 minutes) to prevent pre-rolls
         + Announce for content
         + Text to Speech for content or swap for any other audio alert
+        + Add an event for OBS stopped streaming to disable the Ad_tmr effect

+    + Change the TTS
+        + This setup uses a custom tts, that is not included

 # Credits
 Modeled after a setup posted by Cinnabadger